Ethiopia Omo Valley photography tour

-The Omo Valley is an area in the South of Ethiopia know for its unique and very photogenic people.
-The lower Omo Valley is a UNESCO world heritage site that is home to over 200.000 people, many of them still living traditionally as they’ve done for hundreds of years.
+The Omo Valley is an area in the South of Ethiopia known for its unique and very photogenic people.
+The Lower Omo Valley is a UNESCO World Heritage Site, home to over 200.000 people, many of them still living traditionally as they’ve done for hundreds of years.

-Some of the more known tribes are the Dorze, Hamar, Karo, Ari, Benna, Tsembay , Konse, Karo, Suri, Mursi and Hamar people.
+Some more known tribes are the Dorze, Hamar, Karo, Ari, Benna, Tsembay, Konse, Karo, Suri, Mursi and Hamar people.
 Many of the tribes can also be photographed at the weekly Jinka Market.
 More on all these tribes later.

 How to get to the Ethiopian Omo Valley for a photography tour?

-All international flights land in the capital Addis Abeba and you have the choice of starting your Omo Valley photography tour either from there or flying to Arba Mintch and Jinka.
+All international flights land in the capital Addis Abeba and you have the choice of starting your Omo Valley photography tour either from there or flying to Arba Minch and Jinka.

 Omo photo tour driving from Addis Abeba

-You’ll need to take around 10 days for a photography trip to the Omo Valley from Addis Abeba, even more if you want to have a deeper understanding of the different tribes and set up a few portrait shoots with the local people.
+You’ll need to take around 10 days for a photography trip to the Omo Valley from Addis Abeba, even more, if you want to have a deeper understanding of the different tribes and set up a few portraits shoots with the local people.

 You’ll sleep in the wonderful in Dorze lodge that has a beautiful and panoramic view of Nature’s wonder.

 In the morning, you’ll drive directly to the city of Jinka.
-This is the gateway town to the Omo valley national park and the last piece of modern civilisation you’ll see before entering the park.
-We will first make a stop in Konso and visit the village life of these hard working people.
+This is the gateway town to the Omo valley national park and the last piece of modern civilization you’ll see before entering the park.
+We will first make a stop in Konso and visit the village life of these hard-working people.

 After visiting this village we’ll head to Jinka.
 There we will visit the village life of the Ari tribe who live on the plateau lands surrounding Jinka town.